Tennis fashion for serving a style ace this summer

 (Image credit: Courtesy of Giorgio Armani)

-Each June, the Giorgio Armani Tennis Classic takes place at London’s Hurlingham Club, an exhibition tournament on its famed grass courts that serves as an unofficial warm-up tournament for Wimbledon (past participants include Novak Djokovic, Rafael Nadal and Carlos Alcaraz).
+Each June, the Giorgio Armani Tennis Classic takes place at London’s Hurlingham Club, an exhibition tournament on its famed grass courts that serves as an unofficial warm-up tournament for Wimbledon (this year’s participants include Holger Rune, Frances Tiafoe, Daniil Medvedev and the surprise appearances of Novak Djokovic, a last-minute addition).
 Alongside the glamourous proceedings – the Hurlingham competition has become a fixture on London’s social calendar – Mr Armani has also created a capsule collection of clothing to dress the ball boys, umpires and ground staff at the event.
 Crafted in simple cream, deep navy and white, the louche, unfussy collection is an exercise in Mr Armani’s nonchalant design codes – epitomised here in easy, unstructured tailoring, crisp white shirting and roomy, sportswear-inspired shorts, for men and women.
-Completed with the circular Giorgio Armani Tennis Classic motif, the collection is strictly limited-edition – it will be available at the Hurlingham Club in a special pop-up, and for a short time in Giorgio Armani’s London boutique on Sloane Street.
+Completed with the circular Giorgio Armani Tennis Classic motif, the collection is strictly limited-edition – it is available at the Hurlingham Club in a special pop-up, and for a short time in Giorgio Armani’s London boutique on Sloane Street.

-The Hurlingham Club collection is available at Armani’s Sloane Street boutique and at Hurlingham Tennis Club this June.
+The Hurlingham Club collection is available at Armani’s Sloane Street boutique and at Hurlingham Tennis Club now.

 A monogrammed Gucci tennis bag worn by grand slam champion Jannik Sinner